Opposition to pornography

+A caricature on "The great epidemic of pornography".
+French illustration (c.
+1880).

 Reasons for opposition to pornography include religious objections, moral values, feminist concerns, as well as harmful effects, such as pornography addiction and erectile dysfunction.
 Pornography addiction is not a condition recognized by the DSM-5, the ICD-11, or the DSM-5-TR.
-Anti-pornography movements have allied disparate social activists in opposition to pornography, from social conservatives to harm reduction advocates.
 The definition of "porn" varies between countries and movements, and many make distinctions between pornography, which they oppose, and erotica, which they consider acceptable.
 Sometimes opposition will deem certain forms of pornography more or less harmful, while others draw no such distinctions.

 A 2018 Gallup survey reported that 43% of U.S. adults believe that pornography is "morally acceptable", a 7% increase from 2017.
+By 2025 that number had fallen to 35%.
 From 1975 to 2012, the gender gap in pornography opposition has widened, with more women increasingly opposed to pornography, and men's opposition rate declining faster.